shomik-das/Ecommerce_Website/README.md

 # Ecommerce_Website
-Built professional, responsive websites with mastery of web design fundamentals and advanced CSS techniques.
+Built professional websites with mastery of web design fundamentals and advanced CSS techniques.